hamlet-io/engine-core/README.md

-# gen3
+# Freemarker CLI Wrapper
 CLI wrapper for the freemarker template engine.

-It is part of the broader [codeontap](http://codeontap.io) devops framework.
+It is part of the broader [hamet](http://hamlet.io) devops framework.

-See [wiki](https://github.com/codeontap/gen3/wiki) for further documentation.